NickGrunert/master-thesis/modules/00_data.typ

     Buildings after filtering by only flat roofs:   1258
     ```

-    Notice that the highest number of buildings was filtered out by confidence in the first step, since this holds the most information about actually viable buildings, or conversly about unusable buildings.
+    Note that in the first step, the largest number of buildings was filtered out by confidence, as this contains the most information about actually usable buildings, or conversely, unusable buildings.

     // TODO